 • Do you struggle to measure the ROI of your campaigns so you have to estimate?

-There is the fundamental problem with marketing for lead generation.
+There is a fundamental problem with marketing for lead generation.

 Leads, by their nature, are not sales.
 At least not yet.